 - Support we offer regarding children's health and well-being

 We actively promote wellbeing, confidence, independence and resilience through our ethos and approach.
 We have a natural outdoor space with forests and beaches on our doorstep, and we encourage all the children to find their own space and to connect with nature and themselves through regular forest and beach school activities.
 We operate a key worker system which ensures that good bonds are made and each child is understood in depth.
-On a more practical level, we are part of the Nipper's Nutrition Programme and provide healthy snacks, often prepared by the children themselves.
+On a more practical level, we are part of the Healthy Under 5's Programme and provide healthy snacks, often prepared by the children themselves.
 We support parents by encouraging the children in their self care including toilet training, and eating and drinking independently .
 All areas and activities, including trips outside the setting, are assessed for potential risk, and reviewed on a regular basis.
 Fire drills are carried out with the children to familiarise them with the routine in the event of a fire.
 We are also insured and have a specialist pre-school setting policy through the PLA.

 - Ways we inform parents about how their child is being supported